wownmedia/cryptology_tbw/README.md

 -   `cp example.env .env`
 -   `nano .env` and fill out the values for your setup

-# Upgrade from V2.5

-if you are upgrading from V2.5 then please make sure to check any new setting in the `example.env` file and apply those to your `.env`. and set your `START_BLOCK_HEIGHT` setting to one block after your last payout.

--   go to the directory of the script;
--   `git pull`
--   `git checkout V2.6`
--   `yarn install`
--   `yarn build`
--   `chmod +x bin/app`

 # Usage

 You can use the script in 3 ways: